PGBastien/docker-lamp-sf4/Readme.md

 # What ?
-Start to develop Symfony 4 on LAMP env.
+Start to develop with Symfony 4 on LAMP environment.

 # Stack
-* Docker Containerization
+* Docker Containerization :whale2:
 * Linux debian stretch
 * Apache 2
 * MySQL 5